SensehacK/dev-cheatsheet/ios/media/HLS_types.md

 [apple dev doc](https://developer.apple.com/documentation/http-live-streaming/event-playlist-construction)

+It is kinda a hybrid of Live and VOD.

 Event playlists are typically used when you want to allow the user to seek to any point in the event, such as for a concert or sports event.

 It doesn't have `EXT-X-ENDLIST` in the initial HLS file.